 The Collected Works comprise the writings of Carl Jung to date.
 Please see them here under Bibliography for a complete list of these writings.

 The Philemon Foundation is preparing for publication the Complete Works of C.G.
 Jung in English and German.
 In distinction to the widely known Collected Works, it is intended that the Complete Works will comprise manuscripts, seminars, and correspondence previously unpublished or believed “lost.”

 The C. G. Jung Institute of Chicago is licensed by the Illinois Department of Financial and Professional Regulation (IDFPR) to provide CEs for licensed mental health clinicians (PhD, PsyD, LPC, LCPC, LMFT, LCSW).
-When registering for a class, check the CE box to add CEs to your registration.
-CEs are emailed out the week after the program.
-CEs for the JPP are sent at the end of each trimester.
-CEs for the ATP are sent at the end of the year.
+If you reside outside of Illinois, check with your licensing board to see if they accept credits from the IDFPR.

 The Institute, at the corner of Dearborn and Jackson, is within 1 block of the CTA red, blue, green, brown, purple, orange, and pink lines.
-It is also within a 15-minute walk (or short bus ride on the Jackson bus) from Union Metra Station.
+The CTA blue line connects directly to O’Hare Airport and the Orange line connects to Midway Airport.
+We are also within a 15-minute walk (or short bus ride on the Jackson bus) from Union Metra Station.
 Use Google Maps to find the best route.

 Membership is a new program instituted in 2015 that allows members of the public and Professional Affiliates, who have completed the Jungian Psychotherapy/Studies Program, to become Members of the Institute with limited privileges.
 These include:

 – 20% Discount on most Institute programs and audio and video downloads

 – Invitation to Institute events, including the annual holiday party

 – Committee Membership: be part of the leadership of the Jung Institute (details below)